Utah State vs. Hawaii College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Utah State and its opponents have scored at least 65 points just twice this year.
+- Utah State and its opponents have scored at least 65.5 points -- this matchup's over/under -- only two times this year.

-- Hawaii has combined with its opponents to score more than 65 points in two games this season.
+- Hawaii and its opponents have combined to score more than 65.5 points in two games this season.

-- Saturday's over/under is 7.4 points higher than the combined 57.6 PPG average of the two teams.
+- The combined points per game average of the two teams, 57.6, is 7.9 points fewer than Saturday's over/under.

-- These two squads combine to allow 60.5 points per game, 4.5 fewer than this contest's over/under.
+- The 60.5 combined points per game that these two squads have allowed this season are five fewer than the 65.5 total in this contest.

-- Aggies games have an average total of 61.4 points this season, 3.6 fewer than Saturday's over/under.
+- The average total in Aggies games this season is 61.4, 4.1 points fewer than Saturday's over/under of 65.5 .

-- In 2021, games involving the Rainbow Warriors have averaged a total of 63.9 points, 1.1 fewer than this game's set over/under.

 Utah State Stats and Trends

-- This season, the Aggies have one against the spread win in two games as a favorite of 5.5 points or more.
+- The Aggies have covered the spread once this season when favored by 5.5 points or more (in two chances).

-- Utah State's games this year have hit the over two times in seven opportunities (28.6%).
+- Utah State's games this year have gone over the point total two times in seven opportunities (28.6%).

-- Utah State is 2-0 against the spread and 2-0 overall in games when it puts up more than 31.8 points.
+- Utah State is 2-0 against the spread and 2-0 overall in games when it records more than 31.8 points.

-- In games that Utah State totals more than 448.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Utah State totals over 448.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Aggies have 11 turnovers, seven fewer than the Rainbow Warriors have takeaways (18).
+- The Aggies have 11 giveaways this season, while the Rainbow Warriors have 18 takeaways .

 - Find the latest spread and moneyline odds for Utah State at SISportsbook .